Flu Clinic FAQs

 Can pregnant women get the influenza vaccine?

 Yes.
-In fact, this is one of two vaccines that pregnant women are urged to get during pregnancy; the other is Tdap.
+In fact, this is one of three vaccines that pregnant women are urged to get during pregnancy; the other two are COVID-19 and Tdap.
 Because pregnant women are more likely to experience complications and hospitalization as a result of infection with influenza, it is important for them to be immunized.
 In addition, studies have shown that babies of women who were immunized with influenza vaccine during pregnancy are less likely to be infected with influenza during the first six months of life, before they are old enough to be vaccinated.

-Will the High Dose Flu vaccine be available at OPH’s Drive-Thru and Walk-up clinics for seniors?
+Will the High Dose Flu vaccine be available at OPH’s Walk-up clinics for seniors?

-OPH plans to have this vaccine available to our seniors at both the walk-up and drive-thru flu clinics.
+OPH plans to have this vaccine available to our seniors at the walk-up flu clinics.
 This vaccine is indicated for those aged 65 and older, although this is dependent upon vaccine availability.

 Can I get a flu shot if I’m allergic to eggs?